Managing Agents

 Editing the JSON

 The dialog shows a single textarea containing a JSON object.
 Keys and values are entirely agent-specific — consult the agent's documentation for what it expects.
-The editor provides a few ergonomics to make hand-editing easier:
+The editor has a few ergonomics to make hand-editing easier:

 • Tab inserts two spaces at the caret instead of shifting focus out of the textarea.